united-manufacturing-hub/united-manufacturing-hub/docs/content/en/docs/Tutorials/general/pki/index.md

 ## Prerequisites

 - Installed easy-rsa (https://github.com/OpenVPN/easy-rsa)
+- basic knowledge about public key infrastructure.
+[We recommend reading our article first](/docs/Concepts/symmetric-asymmetric-encryption)

 This tutorial is assuming zou are using ubuntu and have installed easy-rsa using `sudo apt-get install easyrsa`